nagarajavarmad/artwork/README.md

 - Text column is on the left
 - Image column is on the right

+## Future enhancements

+The current project is developed purely with html for templating.
+This leads to duplication of code for same elements that are present in different pages.

+For individual category pages, the layout will be the same for all pages with just the data changing.
+With the current static html static, we have to copy paste the layout code for each page.

+We can avoid these issues by creating a dynamic web application using a framework like `React with Next.js` and create the pages on the fly with data when the page is requested.

 ## References

 1. Project layout, text, image inspiration https://www.designcrowd.com/